dshadowwolf/ideas-for-a-new-language/README.md

 	  * Needs to account for quite a bit, might not be a good idea overall
   * Data source tie-in system like LINQ ?
     * Perhaps a perl-like way of doing things, where a variable can be "tied" to a backing store that implements the queries and such
+  * Multi-process...
+    * No firm ideas here, but should probably include some base concepts as well as implementations for multiple processes, multiple threads, co-routines and async workers.
+	* The base facilities should be generic enough that offloading onto a cloud processing system or a GPU should be relatively easy to implement.